 So there used to be this thing called Bitpass.
 When it was originally launched, it focused pretty heavily on monetizing webcomics.
 I was invited to be a beta tester of their system and create content for sale.
 This was 2003 and although it seems somewhat silly now, there was very little movement in terms of an easy […]

 The Halcyon Years was a series of short infinite canvas comics, some of which included early experiments with interactive elements.
 This piece was the third installment in the series, from 2001.
 Some of the early Halcyons were based on dreams, this one included.
 You can read the comic here.

-This comic was first published sometime at the end of 2002, making this the tenth anniversary of The Jerk, our little cigarette butt of a character.
+This comic was first published sometime at the end of 2001.
 It gained some popularity at the time it was published and was the most ambitious hypercomic I had attempted.
 It’s an Infinite Canvas style scrolling narration with embedded interactive flash files that add depth to the narrative.
 The horizontal section of the comic features […]